disclaimer

 Nevada traffic court records are primarily generated and managed by the court clerks' offices in the Justice and Municipal courts where the cases were heard.
 Most Nevada courts provide traffic court records to interested members of the public in person or via mail.

-Contact the office of the court clerk, in the jurisdiction where the ticket was issued, for information regarding the record retrieval process and the necessary requirements of that judicial district.
-In most cases, these requirements may include the defendant's personal information, the date and place the citation was issued, as well as case number of the record.
+Contact the court clerk's office in the jurisdiction where the ticket was issued for information regarding the record retrieval process and the necessary requirements of that judicial district.
+In most cases, these requirements may include the defendant's personal information, the date and place the citation was issued, and the case number of the record.
 Other common requirements include providing a copy of a government-issued ID and paying applicable fees to cover search/copy costs.
 Addresses and contact information of courthouses and offices of court clerks that manage Nevada traffic court records are available on Nevada's Justice Courts and Municipal Courts directories.

-In accordance with the Nevada Public Records Law, publicly available traffic court records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Per the Nevada Public Records Law, publicly available traffic court records are accessible from some third-party websites.
+These websites offer the benefit of not being limited by geographical record availability and can serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties may be required to provide:

 How Do I Look Up My Nevada Driving Record?